Sungei Kadut: Facilities

 Sungei Kadut is predominantly an industrial area and as such, there are very few housing and amenities.
 The area was formerly well-known for horse-racing, with the Singapore Turf Club located adjacent to Kranji MRT station.
 The Singapore Turf Club will cease operations in March 2027 due to demand of land for housing and other projects, with its final race held on 5 October 2024.
 The land will be returned to the government by 2027.

 There is also a go-kart arena, KF1 Karting Circuit in the turf club area.
 Kranji War Memorial is a notable attraction in the area, located to the west of the Turf Club.
-The memorial is maintained by the Commonwealth War Graves Commission The only housing estate in Sungai Kadut is Jalan Rasok, located to the south of the Kranji War Memorial.
+The memorial is maintained by the Commonwealth War Graves Commission The only housing estate in Sungei Kadut is Jalan Rasok, located to the south of the Kranji War Memorial.
 It is a small estate consisting only of landed properties and there are no public housing in the area.
 Besides landed properties, there are also a few migrant worker dormitories in the area, notably Westlite Mandai, Westlite Kranji Way and Kranji Lodge 1.
 There is also a recreation centre for migrant workers.
 Sungei Kadut also houses the Gali Batu MRT Depot.
 Operated by SBS Transit, it is the main stabling and maintenance facility for Downtown line trains.
 There is a namesake bus terminal in its premises, operated by SMRT Buses.
 The bus terminal is currently out of bounds to the general public.
 There is also a Gali Batu bus depot currently under construction and is expected to replace the existing Kranji Bus Depot.